idris0001/NR-V2X-AI-Scheduler/README.md

 The dataset includes:

 - Episode-wise Q-learning metrics: epsilon, average reward, collisions, and penalties.
-- NS3-45 logs used for evaluating the AI scheduler performance.
+- NS3-45 logs and SUMO mobility traces for evaluating the AI scheduler performance.
 - CSV format for easy reproduction and analysis.

-**Note:** The dataset corresponds to the simulations reported in the manuscript under review for ICT Express.
+**Note:** The dataset corresponds to the simulations reported in the manuscript to be submitted to ICT Express.

 ---